|The LORD is my shepherd;

 These book study notes are included in The Book and are accessed via the Book Notes button (or, click the link above).

-- Understanding the Bible - Lessons and Resources -These studies provide an overview of the Bible and some of its major themes.
+- Understanding the Bible - Lessons and Resources (or the same study in 3 Columns mode) -These studies provide an overview of the Bible and some of its major themes.

 These lessons are included in The Book and are accessed via the Resource Menu button (or, click the link above).